dylankb/what-i-know-js/README.md

 The key in the `[]` must be a string value.
 If a variable is placed in the brackets, it will use the value of the variable (converted to a string if necessary) as the key to look up.

-In the exmples above, `Referrence Error` happens because `a` and `b` are not instantiated variables.
+In the examples above, `Referrence Error` happens because `a` and `b` are not instantiated variables.

 **Access object property with a string**